-As required by the Bahrain Commercial Companies Law and the Company's articles of association, 10% of the profit for the year has to be transferred to statutory reserve.
+As required by the Commercial Companies Law and the Company's articles of association, 10% of the profit for the year has to be transferred to statutory reserve.
 The Company may resolve to discontinue such annual transfers when the reserve totals 50% of the issued share capital.
-The reserve is not distributable except in such circumstances as stipulated in the Bahrain Commercial Companies Law.
-During the year, the Company transferred BD 53,699 to statutory reserve (2020: nil).
+The reserve is not distributable except in such circumstances as stipulated in the Commercial Companies Law.
+During the year, the Company transferred BD 286,878 to statutory reserve (2021: BD 53,699).
+As of 31 December 2022, statutory reserve amounted to BD 6,011,069 (2021: BD 5,724,191).